 Once an earwig has experienced their last molting, they will be a fully grown and sexually active adult.
 They are fully winged with functioning antennas and pincers that make them viable to live, eat and hunt all on their own.
 Their bodies will typically include the following physical features: a head that has two eyes, two antennas about half as long as its body and mouth parts to chew food.

 An Earwig’s thorax will contain its six legs, with three on each side.
 Most earwigs will have two pairs of wings, with one set acting as a leathery cover (front-wings) to protect the other thin, almost silk like nature of the hind-wings.
 In the back is their abdomen, where all of their blood and circulatory systems are maintained.
 Protruding from the abdomen is a distinct set of pincers which are used to defend themselves from predators or attack prey.
 The male’s pincers (left) are more rounded and fierce looking, with the female’s pincers (right) more long and narrow.
+These pinchers are how they get their nickname, the “pincher bug“.
 An earwig will often be of dark reddish-brown coloration.

 Earwig infestations are quite rare to come across, as they are considered a more individual insect, not belonging to a queen or colony.
 Finding large numbers grouped together a part of a family or true infestation is unlikely.
 That said, it is possible to find a handful or even dozens in one location if it is one that replicates their ideal environment.